I may get paid commission for purchases made after clicking a link in this post.

-Yoast is an amazing tool that can really improve your SEO …but only if you use it properly!
-Find out how to use the Yoast SEO plugin to optimise a blog post…
+Yoast is an amazing tool that can really improve your SEO… but only if you use it properly!
+Find out how to use the Yoast SEO plugin to optimize a blog post…

 However, there is a lot of confusion about how to use Yoast’s most popular feature – the Yoast metabox, which appears below each post (and also in the top right corner, if you are using Gutenberg – more about that later…).

-In this article I am going to take you step by step through how to use the Yoast SEO plugin to optimise an individual blog post, using the Yoast metabox.
+In this article I am going to take you step by step through how to use the Yoast SEO plugin to optimize an individual blog post, using the Yoast metabox.

 First things first, however!